KoketsoMangwale/Cancer-Patients/README.md

 # Statistical Analysis on Cancer Patients Data in Python
-Read the artcle on [medium.com](https://medium.com/@bmangwale/statistical-analysis-on-cancer-patients-data-in-python-b0c8cc8031ef)
+Read the article on [medium.com](https://medium.com/@bmangwale/statistical-analysis-on-cancer-patients-data-in-python-b0c8cc8031ef)

 ## Introduction
 This repository presents a comprehensive statistical analysis of cancer patients' data, focusing on lung cancer.